zeeshan-005/AML-Net/README.md

-**AML-Net: Attention-based multi-scale lightweight model for brain tumour segmentation in internet of medical things** This repository represents the implementation of the AML-Net model.
+#AML-Net: Attention-based multi-scale lightweight model for brain tumour segmentation in internet of medical things#
+This repository represents the implementation of the AML-Net model. <br>
 The architecture of the model is given below.
 ![AML_Net_proposed_model_01](https://github.com/user-attachments/assets/389bd3c6-9295-4834-a6e6-4b41b511c0ae)